willkessler/jupytergraffiti/README.md

 When you `import jupytergraffiti` you get immediate access to functions you can use to control _Jupyter Graffiti_ from Python.
-Some of these are utility functions and others can be used to control playback.
+Some of these are utility functions, and others can be used to control recordings playback.
+To use them, simply run the python functions in your notebook's cells.

+#### Switching Access Levels

-You can set your access level to either *View* or *Create*.
+First off, you can set your access level to either *View* or *Create*.
 You may wish to switch to *View* mode to preview what users will see by default when they visit your _Graffiti'd_ notebook, and then switch back.
 To switch back and forth, execute these in a cell by itself: